connersimmons/connersimmons/README.md

 - ⚡ Fun fact: ...
 -->

+Senior Technical Product Marketing Manager (TPMM) at OutSystems.
+Previously TPMM and Product Evangelist at Ionic.
+Not too long ago I served as a Software Engineer and Engineering Leader.

-Check out some of my blog posts on [connersimmons.dev](https://connersimmons.dev)!
+For more about me and some of my past work, visit [connersimmons.dev](https://connersimmons.dev)!